greglook/solanum/doc/sources.md

 ## process

-The `process` source watches specific processes running on the host to monitor whether they are alive.
+This source watches specific processes running on the host to monitor whether they are alive.
 The source reports a `process count` of all running processes which match the given pattern.

 It also reports two measures of the matched processes' memory usage.
 The `process resident-set bytes` gives the actual physical memory held active by the